commonhaus/foundation/bylaws/4-cf-council.md

 ## Extended Governance Committee (EGC)

-Expanding beyond the CFC, the Extended Governance Committee (EGC) plays a vital role in encompassing broader representation and decision-making within the CF.
+Expanding beyond the CFC, the EGC plays a vital role in encompassing broader representation and decision-making within the CF.

-- **Composition:** The EGC includes every member of the CF Council and one nominated representative from each CF project.
+- **Composition:** The EGC includes every member of the CF Council and one [nominated representative][egc-nomination] from each CF project.
 - **Role:** The EGC is responsible for making key decisions that have a [significant impact on the CF and its projects](#voting).

 This structure ensures a balanced representation, combining strategic oversight with project-specific insights.